audrey617/My-Notes/ML/CS7641 Final Prep.md

 K-means is a centroid-based clustering algorithm, where we calculate the distance between each data point and a centroid to assign it to a cluster.
 The goal is to identify the K number of groups in the dataset.
 Algorithm steps: <br/>
 • Pick K centres at random<br/>
-• Each centre claims its closest points<br/>
+• Each center claims its closest points<br/>
 • recompute the centres by averaging the clustered points<br/>
 • repeat until convergence<br/>